Live Workshop Guide · Hands-On AI Training

 Build your first one in Part 4 · Exercise 4.1 (How might we…).

-Cross-stack support: package a recurring deliverable as a reusable Skill
+How the four AI vendors compare: package a recurring deliverable as a reusable Skill

 Claude Supportednative Skills Source